jianzhnie/open-chatgpt/README.md

 `Open-ChatGPT`  is a open-source library that allows you to train a  hyper-personalized ChatGPT-like ai model using your own data and the least amount of compute possible.

-This library is meant to simplify the development of hyper-personalize ChatGPT-like assistants.
+This library is meant to simplify the development of hyper-personalize ChatGPT-like assistants.Its purpose is to give developers peace of mind, by abstracting the efforts required for computational optimization and for the collection of large amounts of data.

 I have Impleamented RLHF (Reinforcement Learning with Human Feedback) powered by huggingface's transformer library.
 It supports distributed training and offloading, which can fit extremly large models.

-Its purpose is to give developers peace of mind, by abstracting the efforts required for computational optimization and for the collection of large amounts of data.

 If you like the project, please show your support by [leaving a star ⭐](https://github.com/jianzhnie/open-chatgpt/stargazers).